Social media is an overwhelming content repository. Most of it is an emulation of others, shoving down the same information.

-It works well if you want to captivate audiences by incredible stories rather than promoting a new product or driving traffic to another site.
+It works well if you want to captivate audiences with incredible stories rather than promoting a new product or driving traffic to another site.

 A great example of Facebook storytelling is the Humans of New York Facebook Page.
-Their post is quite long and requires people to click “See more,” but it gets significant engagement.
+Their posts are quite long and require people to click “See more,” but they get significant engagement.

-Be a visual storyteller by making a visually appealing Instagram profile – simultaneously, tell a captivating story.
+Be a visual storyteller by making a visually appealing Instagram profile and portray an exciting story simultaneously.

 Let’s see how Moon think outside the box when they first introduced their brand with a bang: